aziz-abdul2235/Ola-Dataset-project/README.md

 9. Total booking value for successful rides
 10. List incomplete rides and their reasons

-👉 All SQL queries are available in Ola_project.sql
+👉 All SQL queries are available in 'Ola_project.sql'

 ---